babarrett/mitosis-docs/mitosis-devvm.md

     * the installer runs...I selected "Install for all users...; the default installation

 ### Run and configure VirtualBox

+TODO: Check the order / values of these steps.

 * Run VirtualBox (In Applications folder on macOS, or other)
 * Click "New" near top-left of window.